sarah-cic-uk/Code-the-Future/session-1/git_and_vscode.md

 #### Pushing your changes

 1. You can see a list of your changes, as well as any merge conflicts if team working with others.
 1. Hover over the word 'Changes' and you'll notice options appear.
 From here you can add all your files to staging.
-Alternativly you can hoven on each file and add them 1 by 1 (useful for if you dont want to commit everything you have changed)
+Alternatively, you can hover on each file and add them 1 by 1 (useful for if you don't want to commit everything you have changed).
-1. Add a commit message in the Message input box
+1. Add a commit message in the Message input box.
 1. Click commit!
-1. Click Sync Changes to push
+1. Click 'Sync Changes' to push.

 <div style="width: 100%">